• Skip to primary navigation

 Description

-These light and fluffy crispy-edged pumpkin pancakes are packed with wild berries and toasted pecans, topped with butter, and drizzled with pure maple syrup for a real breakfast win.
-These are pancakes you can feel great about feeding your family!
+These light and fluffy crispy-edged blueberry pumpkin pancakes are packed with wild berries and toasted pecans, topped with butter, and drizzled with pure maple syrup for a holiday breakfast your whole family will love!
+These are pancakes you can feel great about feeding your family.

 Ingredients